morriswong/career-assistant/README.md

-# Career Assistant
+# Career Duck

-A career-focused chatbot built with Streamlit and Groq
+A career helper software, starting with generating resume bullet points from job description.

 **Overview**

-The Career Assitant is a chatbot designed to help users create concise reports on job descriptions, highlighting must-haves and good-to-haves for a particular role.
+Career duck is a chatbot designed to help users create concise reports on job descriptions, highlighting must-haves and good-to-haves for a particular role.
 The bot uses natural language processing (NLP) to generate summary bullet points for a resume.

 **Features**